-- 1 In the vSphere Web Client, select Home > VMware Integrated OpenStack. - 2 Open the Manage tab. - 3 On the Settings tab, click Configure Identity Source. - 4 Click the Add (plus sign) icon to configure a new LDAP source or the Edit (pencil) icon to modify an existing configuration. - 5 Enter your LDAP configuration.
+- 1 In the vSphere Client, select Menu > VMware Integrated OpenStack. - 2 Click OpenStack Deployments and open the Manage tab. - 3 On the Settings tab, click Configure Identity Source. - 4 Click the Add (plus sign) icon to configure a new LDAP source or the Edit (pencil) icon to modify an existing configuration. - 5 Enter your LDAP configuration.

 Option Description Active Directory domain name Specify the full Active Directory domain name.
 Keystone domain name Enter the Keystone domain name for the LDAP source.
 Do not use default or local as the Keystone domain.
 Bind user Enter the user name to bind to Active Directory for LDAP requests.
 Bind password Enter the password to allow the LDAP client access to the LDAP server.
 Domain controllers (Optional) Enter the IP addresses of one or more domain controllers, separated with commas (,).
 If you do not specify a domain controller, VMware Integrated OpenStack will automatically choose an existing Active Directory domain controller.
 Site (Optional) Enter a specific deployment site within your organization to limit LDAP searching to that site.
-User Tree DN (Optional) Enter the search base for users (for example, DC=vmware , DC=com).
+User Tree DN (Optional) Enter the search base for users (for example, DC=vmware, DC=com).
 In most Active Directory deployments, the top of the user tree is used by default.
 User Filter (Optional) Enter an LDAP search filter for users.
 Important If your directory contains more than 1,000 objects (users and groups), you must apply a filter to ensure that fewer than 1,000 objects are returned.
 For more information about filters, see "Search Filter Syntax" in the Microsoft documentation at https://docs.microsoft.com/en-us/windows/win32/adsi/search-filter-syntax.
 Group tree DN (Optional) Enter the search base for groups.
 The LDAP suffix is used by default.

 Option Description Group filter (Optional) Enter an LDAP search filter for groups.
-LDAP admin user, the admin project will be controlled the adminuser will be assigned the adminuser will be assigned the adminuser will be assigned the adminuser of the log in to Horizon and perform other open LDAP.
-If you do not specify an LDAP adminuser, you Enter an LDAP user to act as an administrator for the domain.
+LDAP admin user Enter an LDAP user to act as an administrator for the domain.
 If you specify an LDAP admin user, the admin project will be created in the Keystone domain for LDAP, and this user will be assigned the admin role in that project.
 This user can then log in to Horizon and perform other operations in the Keystone domain for LDAP.
 If you do not specify an LDAP admin user, you must use the OpenStack command- line interface to add a project to the Keystone domain for LDAP and assign the admin role to an LDAP user in that project.